RohanShrivastava08/Hashnode-Blogs/clxcsa1vc000609jr421ydju2.md

 * Its stateless nature makes it perfect for modern web applications that require seamless scalability.

 * While it comes with some complexities, the benefits far outweigh the drawbacks when implemented correctly.

-* Now that you have a basic understanding and a working example, you're ready to integrate JWT authentication into your projects.